|APPLYING FOR BROWN FUNDING|

 Determining your eligibility on your own...

-Students who must make plans for finances prior to hearing about loan eligibility may determine this on their own by completing our Affordability Worksheet ; this exercise can help assist students with financing decisions before the start of the upcoming year.
+Students who must make plans for finances prior to hearing about loan eligibility may determine this on their own by completing our Graduate Financing Worksheet ; this exercise can help assist students with financing decisions before the start of the upcoming year.
 If you have any questions or concerns, feel free to email us at GS_Financial_Aid@brown.edu.

 I was advised of my loan eligibility but my loans are not yet available.
 Why?